Equinoxtic/V-Script/README.md

 ![image](https://user-images.githubusercontent.com/86795271/147416169-ae5a9731-fae3-4b52-b5d0-4c658170ddd5.png)

-Or if you have Git downloaded, open up "cmd"
+Or if you have Git downloaded, open up "cmd", and then type in "git clone https://github.com/Equinoxtic/V-Script"

 ## How to compile